RakshithaYS123/news-sentiment-analyzer/readme.md

 ## Deployment

-The application is deployed on Hugging Face Spaces and can be accessed at: [https://huggingface.co/spaces/yourusername/news-summarizer]([https://huggingface.co/spaces/yourusername/news-summarizer](https://huggingface.co/spaces/raksh0115/news-sentiment-analyzer))
+The application is deployed on Hugging Face Spaces and can be accessed at: [News Sentiment Analyzer on Hugging Face Spaces](https://huggingface.co/spaces/raksh0115/news-sentiment-analyzer)

 ## Future Improvements